Skip to Main Content

 What is PIP insurance?

-Depending on your coverage selection, PIP coverage in Pennsylvania can help cover medical payments, lost wages and funeral expenses should you be involved in an accident, regardless of fault.
-Since Pennsylvania is a no-fault state, PIP also provides coverage to your passengers and resident family members injured in someone else’s vehicle or as a pedestrian.
+Depending on your coverage selection, PIP coverage in Pennsylvania can help cover medical payments, lost wages and funeral expenses should you be involved in an accident.
+Since Pennsylvania is a no-fault state, you can claim these benefits regardless of who caused the accident.
+PIP also provides coverage to your passengers and resident family members injured in someone else’s vehicle or as a pedestrian.

-Pennsylvania policyholders won’t see the term “personal injury protection” in their policy paperwork.
-Instead, they will see the terms First Party Benefits, Optional First Party Benefits and medical expense benefits to describe what is traditionally called PIP coverage.
+Pennsylvania policyholders won’t see the term “personal injury protection” in their policy declarations page.
+Instead, they will see the terms first-party benefits or medical expense benefits to describe what is traditionally called PIP coverage.

 How does Pennsylvania PIP work?

-The state of Pennsylvania requires insurers to offer medical expense benefit insurance up to at least $100,000.
+Pennsylvania PIP statutes require insurers to offer medical expense benefits insurance up to at least $100,000.
 However, policyholders can choose the minimum $5,000 option by completing a coverage selection form.
-If you carry the minimum requirement and are involved in an accident, you can only claim up to $5,000 for medical payments coverage on your policy.
+If you carry the minimum requirement and are involved in an accident, you can only claim up to $5,000 for medical payments on your policy.
 The $5,000 minimum of medical payments does not include lost wages coverage.

-Medical expense coverage may be available at a limit above $100,000 depending on your insurance provider.
-In addition, you could add one or a combination of the following Optional First Party Benefits in varying limits:
+Medical expense benefits coverage may be available at a limit above $100,000 depending on your insurance provider.
+In addition, you could add one or a combination of the following optional first-party benefits in varying limits:

 • Income loss benefit: This option will help cover lost salary if you are unable to work following an approved claim.
 In most cases, you will be covered for 80 percent of your gross income, up to the limits of your policy.